software-dev-academy/wd-js-intro-lab/README.md

 **Task 2**

 1. Start by moving your code that sets the text of the `<p>` element to it's own function.
-1. Now in the main function, you should have code that gets the paragraph element and sets its `onclick` property to the name of the function you created in the previous step.
+1. Now in the main function, you should write code that gets the paragraph element and sets its `onclick` property to the name of the function you created in the previous step.

 If you've done the above successfully you should now see that the text changes only when you've clicked it.
 Congratulations, you've successfully used an event listener.
 But this is not the first time, if you look at this line again:
 ```javascript